bethbailey/survey-search/README.md

 ### Data Cleaning

-To rerun the data cleaning, go into each data folder, open the jupyter notebook, and rerun the script.
-The data that was used to find the questions/variable names and descriptions is in each individual folder.
-All of these data sources were downloaded directly from online sources.

 #### Libraries to Install for Data Cleaning:
 - PyPDF2 (sudo pip install PyPDF2)
 - docx (sudo pip install docx)
+- exceptions (to go with docx - sudo pip install docx)
 - docx2txt (sudo pip install docx2txt)
 - The regular expression library (re) should be installed on ths VMs already.

+To rerun the data cleaning, go into each data folder, open the jupyter notebook, and rerun the script.
+The data that was used to find the questions/variable names and descriptions is in each individual folder.
+All of these data sources were downloaded directly from online sources.

 ### Running the Django Site

+#### Libraries to Install for Django:
+- wordcloud (sudo pip install wordcloud)
+- sklearn (sudo pip install sklearn)
+- Pillow and Matplotlib should already be installed on the VMs.

 To run our site, please go into the Final Site/surveysearch folder and run "python3 manage.py runserver --nothreading".
 We have added "--nothreading" in order to ensure compatibility with matplotlib.
 Once you have run this, go to http://127.0.0.1:8000/search/ in your browser to access the homepage.